sonata-nfv/son-monitor/README.md

 Documentation of the RESTful API of Monitoring Manager is provided by a Swagger UI in url: http://127.0.0.1:8000/docs.

 ## License
-SONATA gui is published under Apache 2.0 license.
+Monitoring framework is published under Apache 2.0 license.
 Please see the LICENSE file for more details.

 #### Lead Developers